catells/iandc/proposal.md

 If time permits, the following stretch features will be implemented in order of priority:

-- Users will be able to...
-- Users will be able to...
-- Users will be able to...

-**Example:**
+- creating the drinks to be able to be looked at in a tinder POV (swipe left for no and right to save)

-- Users will be able to save and view favorited artworks using local storage
+- we will be able to have drinks and foods linked based on what goes better with each other
-- Users will be able to change the color scheme of the website from light mode to dark mode
+- Users will be able to have a profile to save their "to do laters"
+- Light and dark mode !!

 ## 📆 Timeline for reaching MVP in 1 week